 Mother Teresa was born and raised in Macedonia and Albania and went on to complete her schooling at Loreto Abbey in Ireland.
-Her missionary work took her to Darjeeling, India at the age of eighteen where her experiences led her to pursue a life of service and charity work in India.
+Her missionary work took her to Darjeeling, India at the age of eighteen where her experiences led her to pursue a life of service and charity work — and global renown.

 27. Karlie Kloss

 This famous model took time off between high school and college to pursue her career.
 She returned to her studies, like most gap year students, and graduated from the Gallatin School of Individualized Study at New York University.

 28. Mark Zuckerberg